Connect with us

 “These PFAS blood panels are complicated,” McMillan said.
 “The results you get back may not show the full picture of your body burden.”

-Graham Peaslee, a of Notre Dame professor who studies PFAS, said he knows of seven civilian and military firefighters who have had a rare form of brain cancer, glioblastoma, three of whom resided in South Bend, Indiana.
+Graham Peaslee, a University of Notre Dame professor who studies PFAS, said he knows of seven civilian and military firefighters who have had a rare form of brain cancer, glioblastoma, three of whom resided in South Bend, Indiana.

 The aggressive disease has only sparsely been studied and its causes are not understood, although scientists suspect environmental exposures may be to blame.